RussellShire/php-number-guessing-game/README.md

 - User is welcomed, a number is randomly generated and they are invited to guess it
 - Invalid inputs should be handled
-- Number of plays, Correct guesses and whether guesses are high or low are saved
+- Number of plays, Correct guesses are saved
-- Users are invited to play again
+- Users can immediately play again
-- When users stop playing they should be invited to play another round
-- When users decide not to choose another round they should recieve feedback on their performance
+- Users automatically recieve feedback on their performance: rounds played, correct guesses and percentage of correct
-- Users should then be invited to play again or terminate the game
+- Users can Reset the game, resetting rounds played, correct guesses and percentage of correct answers

 # Optional To-Do:

-- Currently running in terminal, rewrite for browser
+~~- Currently running in terminal, rewrite for browser~~

+- Add CSS styling
+- Ensure layout is mobile optimised
+- Add a 'celebration' animation for correct guesses to make it more of an event
+- Customise responses depending on incorrect responses ie. 'oof, that was close', or 'you were miles off!'
+- Whether guesses are high or low should be saved
 - Handle if the number of high guesses is the same as the number of low guesses
-- Give hints, ie. 'it's higher than your last guess'
+- Give hints, ie. 'it's higher than your last guess' to add an element of skill
-- Customise responses depending on incorrect responses ie. 'oof, that was close', or 'you were miles off!'

 # Usage

-Tested and working on PHP 8.2.0 Decemeber 2022
+Tested and working on PHP 8.2.0 January 2023

 ### Run